vitiral/spor_alloc/README.md

-# Kernel Alloc
+# Spor Alloc

-This is a small (single header, single source) C library for kernel memory managers for the [fngi] language, or anyone else who wants to use them.
+This is a small (single header, single source) C library for kernel memory managers for the spor/[fngi] language, or anyone else who wants to use them.

 Library Contents: